sweetsmint/Composition_Java/README.md

-Alternatively for updating your gems based on specific version ranges defined in your `Gemfile` you can run `./run bundle:update` which will install the latest versions of your gems and then write ou
+Alternatively for updating your gems based on specific version ranges defined in your `Gemfile` you can run `./run bundle:update` which will install the latest versions of your gems and then write out a new lock file.

+You can check out the `run` file to see what these commands do in more detail.

+#### In CI:

+You'll want to